 This is the course for people who wish to know how to use the library and the internet to find cases, statutes, and other law-related items.

-IP Law for the Common Person
+Intellectual Property Law for the Common Person

 When can you copy a DVD or include another photographer’s picture for use in your social media without infringing the owner’s copyright?
 What’s the difference between copyright and trademark law?
 The instructor of this course will provide attendees a brief primer on this area of the law.